robodev-r2d2/rag-template/README.md

 Further requirements for the server can be found in the [infrastructure README](./infrastructure/README.md).

-### 2.2 Langfuse
+### 2.2 MLflow

-A detailed description regarding the configuration of Langfuse can be found in the [infrastructure README](./infrastructure/README.md).
+A detailed description regarding the configuration of MLflow can be found in the infrastructure README.

 ## 3. Build and Test